jethornton/flexgui/docs_flex/source/build.rst

 * Edit the .ini file and change the GUI to the name of your .ui file.
 * Edit the MIN_LIMIT and MAX_LIMIT for each axis and joint to match your machine
-* From the CNC menu select LinuxCNC and pick your configuration, check Create Desktop Shortcut then clidk OK to run your configuration.
+* From the CNC menu select LinuxCNC and pick your configuration, check Create Desktop Shortcut then click OK to run your configuration.

 .. figure:: /images/build-01.png
    :align: center